msawczyn/EFDesigner2022/src/DslPackage/TextTemplates/EditingOnly/_ReadMe.md

 To re-emphasize, they're only here as a convenience mechanism, and really only because [Resharper](https://www.jetbrains.com/resharper/) makes me look good, and it needs a real C# file to give me its kind assistance.

+Note, too, that the text of these files will be copied into the appropriate `.ttinclude` during the build process.
+That means that all edits should be done here, and not in the `.ttinclude`.
+Changes there will get overwritten.